serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/ColumnsScriptAttribute/ColumnsScriptAttribute.md

 # ColumnsScriptAttribute constructor (1 of 2)
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Initializes a new instance of the [`FormScriptAttribute`](../FormScriptAttribute.md) class.
-The key of the form script will be the full name of the type this is placed on.
+Initializes a new instance of the [`ColumnsScriptAttribute`](../ColumnsScriptAttribute.md) class.
+The key of the columns script will be the full name of the type this is placed on.

 ```csharp
 public ColumnsScriptAttribute()